privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 [Section 5.1](https://www.rfc-editor.org/rfc/rfc9180.html#name-creating-the-encryption-con)
 of [HPKE] describes how to create the Context required for encryption.
-This is considered the 'sending' HPKE context, and browser must store it for later use when decrypting the response, as described in {{decryption}}.
+This is considered the 'sending' HPKE context, and the browser MUST store it for later use when decrypting the response, as described in {{decryption}}.

 The HPKE context struct is defined by the following [CDDL]: